ItsMeAra/dotfiles/README.md

 # dotfiles
 Yep, you guessed it.
 These are my dotfiles.
 I manage them via [GNU Stow](https://www.gnu.org/software/stow/).
-Stow is cool.
-Be like Stow.
+Stow is cool, be like Stow.
 Stow is installed via [Homebrew](http://brew.sh/) in step 2.
-Homebrew is great.
-Be like Homebrew.
+Homebrew is great, be like Homebrew.